-The logo is hardly visible at departure, when it definitely already had it.
+The right side logo is hardly visible at departure, when it definitely already had it.
 That could hold a clue about the colors used.
 My best guess so far is blue and gold.

-Two excellent photos of the arrival at Schiphol, that clearly show identical logos on either side.
+Two excellent photos of the arrival at Schiphol, that appears to show identical logos on either side.
 Again I think the different appearance of the logo in all 16 photos is caused by different types of film, that respond differently to colors.
 Sources: NIMH Beeldbank and NIMH Beeldbank.

 My first guess was the logo of the organising commitee: 'Studie-comité Snelpost Nederland-Indië'.
 Its logo was a Postjager, not much point to paint that on the aircraft.